gportay/cqfd6/README.md

        install:   Install script, doc and resources
        uninstall: Remove script, doc and resources
        tests:     Run functional tests

+### Multi-platform

+Docker supports multi-platform images; such images can run on multiple platforms (amd64, arm64, etc.).
+Therefore, cqfd takes advantage of this to build and run containers for different architectures thanks to QEMU and binfmt on Linux.

+Example:

+First, specify the desired platform in the `Dockerfile`, as shown below:

+    FROM --platform=linux/arm64 ubuntu:24.04
+    (...)

+Then, initialize the image:

+    $ cqfd init

+Finally, test the build container:

+    $ cqfd exec uname -m
+    aarch64

 ### Key files and directories